See the latest opportunities to join the St. John Center team.

 - Provide clinical oversight across all St. John Center programs.

-- Coordinate care for clients with high-acuity behavioral health needs, including crisis intervention and co-occurring disorders.
+Conduct diagnostic assessments, establish DSM diagnoses, and develop individualized treatment plans. - Coordinate care for clients with high-acuity behavioral health needs, including crisis intervention and co-occurring disorders.

 - Lead multidisciplinary treatment team meetings and provide clinical consultation to staff.

-- Ensure trauma-informed, harm-reduction, and evidence-based practices.
+- Ensure trauma-informed, harm-reduction, and evidence-based practices

 Credentialing & Regulatory Compliance